rctcwyvrn/math441-learning-portfolio/cover.md

 ## Reflecting on the term

 I had a lot of fun working on these over the course of the term, I haven't had any classes like this where both the lecture content and course work are completely free form and allow students to explore whatever they find interesting.
 I personally found that the lecture style lended well to inspiring questions and prompting me to want to look into these problems, so I never had a lack of ideas to work on.
 I will say that not being proficient at writing code would be a large roadblock as a lot of these these fun ideas really were best explored by writing code and seeing what would happen.

+### Feedback
+One bit of feedback that I'll give is that the learning portfolio format ends up strongly encouraging short investigtaions into a wide number of topics due to its grading scheme.
+Since each portfolio entry is graded seperately us students aren't encouraged to really dive deep into one thing, since meeting the criteria for a single entry is pretty simple (just one page of work after all).

+I would suggest maybe loosening the idea of individual portfolio entries and grading the entire portfolio as a whole, allowing students to do both deep dives into a few topics they find really interesting or a wide spread of shorter entries.
+In my case I had the problem of "I really want to keep working on this entry, but it's already very long and if I put more time into it I won't have time to finish my other entries"